PostHog/posthog.com/contents/blog/uh-i-like-my-job.md

 So I gave up on ever liking a job.
 Eventually I gave up on *jobs* altogether, hoping to scrape a living from a pile of grit and contracts.

 Then I found PostHog.
-Two months in, I’m still finding the experience to be *extremely weird.* It seems as though everything that made previous experiences of work into bullshit can be solved through **hygiene**.
+Two months in, I’m still finding the experience to be *weirdly liberating*.

+Why?
+I'm still learning and decoding how it all works, but it seems as if everything that made previous work environments oppressively painful can be solved through simple, deeply honest **hygiene**.

 ## Honesty from leadership